mattHG70/Cell2Structure/README.md

 The batch corrected image embeddings were merged back into the BBBC021 dataset using the following script:
 [merge_embeddings.py](src/merge_embeddings.py)

-## Embedding clustering and analysis
+## Embedding Clustering and Analysis
 Embedding clustering was performed in the following notebook:
 [Embedding_clustering.ipynb](notebooks/Embedding_clustering.ipynb)

 Analysing the embedding vectors was performed in the follwoing notebook:
 [Analyze_Embed_Vectors.ipynb](notebooks/Analyze_Embed_Vectors.ipynb)

-## Chemical structure exploration and analysis
+## Chemical Structure Exploration and Analysis

 |MG-132|Nocodazole|Etoposide|
 |------------|---------|----------|